Drug & Device Testing

-- A completed Sample Submission Form.
-These may be obtained from the web (www.acciusa.com/cts) or by calling the numbers listed in the Assistance and Questions section.
+- A completed Sample Submission Form can be downloaded here or by calling the numbers listed on the main CTS page.
 (More information on this form is listed below.)

 - Do NOT send samples that are infectious to humans or are radioactive.
 Samples from human tissue must be accompanied by a copy of lab results showing that the patient does not have hepatitis or HIV virus.